meshcloud/meshcloud-docs/paas/services.md

 ## User Provided Services

-User-provided service instances enable developers to use services that are not available in the marketplace with their applications running on MeshCloud PaaS.
+User-provided service instances enable developers to use services that are not available in the marketplace with their applications running on Meshcloud PaaS.

-User Provided Services enable application Developers to use the credentials of a Service deployed in MeshCloud IaaS, or 3rd party Service being used as if they are "native" Platform Services.
+User Provided Services enable application Developers to use the credentials of a Service deployed in Meshcloud IaaS, or 3rd party Service being used as if they are "native" Platform Services.